Art Collector Questionnaire

 Earlier this year, I connected with longtime arts patron and renowned Hollywood actor, CCH Pounder, known for her more than hundred lead roles in film and TV—including Avatar, The X-Files, The Shield, and NCIS: New Orleans.

-As a Los Angeles resident, who recently expanded her home base to include New Orleans, she continues to be a major influence to local artists, galleries, museums, and other collectors.
+As a former Los Angeles resident, who recently made the move to New Orleans, she continues to be a major influence to local artists, galleries, museums, and other collectors.
 (I recall a previous Collector Questionnaire couple, Janine and Lyndon Barrois, mentioning how patrons like Dr. Joy Simmons and CCH Pounder introduced them to now hugely successful artists in the early stages of their careers.)

-When we met, Pounder opened up about her initial influences, namely her father and her late husband, Boubacar Koné, a Senegalese-American writer and curator with whom she co-founded the first contemporary African art museum in Dakar, Senegal.
+When we met, Pounder opened up about her initial influences, namely her father and her late husband, Boubacar Koné, a journalist and curator born in Senegal with whom she co-founded the first contemporary African art museum in Dakar, Senegal.
 The couple later founded an art space in Los Angeles, and Pounder now continues to honor his legacy with the CCH Pounder-Koné Collection, part of which was recently featured in the Charles H. Wright Museum of African American History.
 The exhibition, “Double ID,” showed only a fraction of the Pounder-Koné Collection, which encompasses over 500 works that have been loaned to various museums including the African American Museum in Philadelphia and the DuSable Black History Museum and Education Center in Chicago.
-Below, Pounder
+Below, Pounder talks about her collecting origin story—and the works that speak to her the most today.

 cch-pounder-art-collector